 BIO 347.
-Population and Community Ecology Ecological principles and concepts; the dynamics of the interactions between organisms and their environment; and population, community, and ecosystem interrelationships.
+Population and Community Ecology

+Ecological principles and concepts; the dynamics of the interactions between organisms and their environment; and population, community, and ecosystem interrelationships.
 Laboratory.
-Prerequisites: BIO 113, 114; 200 or 300-level organismal course; MTH 116.
+Prerequisites: BIO 113, 114; 200 or 300-level organismal course; MTH 116 or permission of instructor.

 BIO 348.
-Vertebrate Taxonomy and Natural History The life histories, behavior, distribution, ecology, and identification of vertebrates with field studies in local environments.
+Vertebrate Taxonomy and Natural History

+4 The life histories, behavior, distribution, ecology, and identification of vertebrates with field studies in local environments.
 Laboratory.
 Zoology selection.
 Prerequisites: BIO 113, 114.